-Fisheries Officers respond to various reactive compliance issues that arise from reports by members of the public and other government agencies, from issues observed during environmental monitoring programs or from aquaculture lease and licence holders, in regard to operational infrastructure, interactions with protected species, aquaculture stock, escape events and possible disease outbreaks.
+Fisheries Officers respond to various reactive compliance issues that arise from reports by members of the public and other government agencies, from issues observed during environmental monitoring programs or from aquaculture lease and licence holders, in regard to operational infrastructure, interactions with protected species, aquaculture stock, escape events, marine debris, and possible disease outbreaks.

-PIRSA Fisheries and Aquaculture Services expiate licence holders for failure to submit EMP reports.
+PIRSA Fisheries and Aquaculture Services follow up and may pursue further action including expiation of licence holders for failure to submit or incomplete annual EMP and Production Return reports.

-Annual site inspections undertaken by Fisheries Officers which include: visual inspection of sites, undertaking video footage, GPS location of infrastructure, navigation marking requirements, condition of infrastructure and recording of data.
+Site inspections undertaken by Fisheries Officers will include visual inspection of sites, undertaking video footage, GPS location of infrastructure, navigation marking requirements, condition of infrastructure and recording of data.